There are many lifestyle adjustments. Diet and physical activity can help manage blood glucose levels as well as high blood pressure and cholesterol.

 Limiting smoking and alcohol in diabetes

-Individuals should aim to reduce smoking or quit smoking altogether and increase the risk of diabetes complications.
+Individuals should aim to reduce or quit smoking altogether, as it increases the risk of diabetes complications.
 Quitting smoking is crucial for overall health and effective diabetes management.
 Alcohol can affect blood sugar levels and interact with diabetes medications.
 People trying to manage their health should limit intake and always consume it with food to reduce its effects.